acmumn/theme-css/README.md

 ACM Website Theme
 =================

 This is the theme for ACM-related websites, extracted into a set of SCSS stylesheets for extensibility.
-Compiled stylesheets (*.css) will be available with tagged releases.
+Compiled stylesheets (*.css) may be available with tagged releases.

 Usage
 -----